|Requirements||Frequently Asked Questions (FAQ)||Request Form|

 1. If your name and address in the case do not match your DeBN account, then the notice or order will be delivered to you via U.S. mail.
 If you recently filed a change of address with the court and did not receive an email from the BNC advising you that your DeBN account was updated, please contact the Clerk’s Office for assistance.

 2. Your DeBN account may have been disabled due to an email bounce-back (undeliverable email).
-If this occurred, you must file an updated request form if you wish to reactivate your DeBN account.
+If this occurred, you must file an updated DeBN form if you wish to reactivate your DeBN account.

 Who do I contact if I have additional questions about DeBN?

-Please contact the Clerk’s Office if you have any questions about the DeBN program.
+Please contact the Clerk’s Office if you have any questions about the DeBN program or the status of your DeBN account.
 Do not contact the BNC, or reply to emails you receive from the BNC.
 Those BNC email accounts are used for the sole purpose of sending emails, and the inboxes are not monitored.